jizusun/jizusun.github.io/_posts/2018-04-09-four-semesters-of-computer-science-in-5-hours.md

 ### 1.4 Recursion
 * a bit of cost because of many callings of functions
-* readibility over performance, and refactor it later if you figure it's a big bottleneck
+* readability over performance, and refactor it later if you figure it's a big bottleneck

 ### 1.5 Recursion Example
 * Codepen : <http://codepen.io/btholt/pen/rxwEVQ?editors=001>